maguzj/coupled_learning/README.md

 git clone git@github.com:maguzj/coupled_learning.git
 ```

-2. The main directory contains an environment.yml file for easily setting up a conda environment, named cl, with all the package dependencies:
+2. Create the environment.

-(For M1/M2 computers see next section)
+**For Intel chips:** The main directory contains an environment.yml file for easily setting up a conda environment, named cl, with all the package dependencies:

 ```bash
 conda env create --file=environment.yml
 ```

-To activate environment, run
+To activate the environment, run

 ```bash
 conda activate cl
 ```

-2.1.
-For M1/M2 computers only.
-We have to build numpy with the accelerator.
+**For M1/M2 chips:** We have to build numpy with the accelerator.

 ```bash
 conda env create --file=environment-M1-M2.yml